-Instead of making an appeal to the Appellate Authority and then the Information Commission, you also have the option of approaching the Information Commission directly and submitting a complaint under section 18(1) of the Act if you are not satisfied with the decision of a PIO or if you think a public authority is failing to comply with its information duties under the Act.
-This is a particularly useful route if you immediately wish to seek a penalty for the PIO or compensation for yourself.
-The Appellate Authority does not have the power to order either of these, but Information Commissions do.
-By approaching the Information Commission directly you will be able to bypass the Appellate Authority, although the lack of a specified time limit for the Information Commission to give its decision is a drawback to this procedure.
-The Appellate Authority has to give its decision within a maximum of 45 days.
-It is for you to carefully decide which procedure is best in your case.
+In addition to the appeals route you have the option of sending a complaint to the Information Commission directly under Section 18(1) of the Act, if you are not satisfied with the decision of the PIO or if you think a public authority is failing to comply with its duties under the Act.
+This is a particularly useful route if you wish to seek a penalty for the PIO who violated the provisions of the Act while dealing with your RTI application.
+So even after you receive the information on the orders of the Appellate Authority, you may demand that the PIO be penalized for contravening the law.
+You can do this by sending a complaint to the concerned Information Commission.
+The Appellate Authority cannot penalize a PIO; only Information Commissions have the power to impose penalties.

-You can file a complaint72 if you have any trouble in accessing information under the RTI Act, for example if:
+You can file a complaint if you have any trouble in accessing information under the RTI Act, for example if: